The Guide's Blog

 April 22, 2023 fmg-adminGuides' Tech Tips Rock Climbing

-The munter hitch or Italian hitch is a foundational tool that can serve many purposes in the rock and alpine climbing environment.
+The munter hitch or Italian hitch is a foundational tool that serves many purposes in the rock and alpine environment.

-It can work as a belay tool in the off chance that you accidentally drop your device, and it can be used to lower a climber or even rappel.
-When tied off with a mule hitch and backed up with an overhand, the munter-mule-overhand or MMO becomes a great releasable hitch that is integral to effecting any rescue involving a rope.
+The munter can work as a belay tool, to lower a climber or even to rappel.
+The munter-mule-overhand (MMO) is the munter hitch tied off with a mule hitch then backed up with an overhand.
+The MMO is a great releasable hitch that is integral to effecting any rescue involving a rope.

-The MMO is material efficient, requiring a single HMS style carabiner and a rope, and it is easy to construct with some practice.
+The MMO is material efficient, requiring an HMS style carabiner and a rope, and is easy to construct with practice.

 Tying the MMO is simple yet should be practiced many times before being used in an actual scenario.
 You’ll start by tying a munter hitch in the loaded position, or lowering position, instead of the belay position.
 Next, you’ll use the brake strand to create a mule hitch around the load strand.
 Once you’ve created the mule hitch, you’ll need to pull enough slack through to then finish with an overhand around the load strand.

-Now you have a MMO which essentially fixes the load strand of rope but allows that fixed s
+Now you have a MMO which fixes the load strand of rope yet allows it to be released under load.
+This ability is what makes the

 Read MORE